Permify/permify-validate-action/README.md

 This repository runs the `permify validate` command on the given schema (authorization model) and relationships (sample authorization data) and assertions (sample check queries and results).

+You can find detailed information on this repository in the [Testing & Validation](https://docs.permify.co/docs/getting-started/testing) part of our documentation.

 #### Example Schema Validation YAML File

 ```yaml